Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Grip the bar with one hand facing forward and the other facing backward, about shoulder-width apart.

-- Begin the exercise by pulling yourself up with the hand that is facing forward, while keeping your other arm straight.
+- Begin the exercise by pulling yourself up with the hand that is facing forward.

 - Once your chin is above the bar, switch your grip so that the hand that was facing forward is now facing backward, and the hand that was facing backward is now facing forward.

-Negative Chin-ups, also known as “eccentric chin-ups”, are a variation of chin-ups that focus on the eccentric (lowering) portion of the movement.
+Negative Chin-ups, also known as “eccentric chin-ups, ” are a variation of chin-ups focusing on the movement’s eccentric (lowering) portion.

-This can be a great way to increase muscle activation and strength in the upper back, lats, and biceps, as the eccentric portion of the movement is typically where the muscle is under the most tension.
+This can greatly increase muscle activation and strength in the upper back, lats, and biceps.

-Additionally, since the negative portion is slower, it creates more time under tension, and can be more effective for muscle growth.
+Additionally, since the negative portion is slower, it creates more time under tension.

 14. Side to side pull up

-Side-to-side pull-ups, also known as “archer Pull Ups,” are the advanced move that you will have to work on to more effectively target the upper back, lats, biceps, and core.
+Side-to-side pull-ups, or archer Pull-Ups, are the advanced moves you must work on to more effectively target the upper back, lats, biceps, and core.

-In this variation, the individual performs a pull-up while swinging their body from side to side, using the momentum to assist with the movement.
+In this variation, the individual performs a pull-up while swinging their body from side to side.

-- Begin by positioning yourself into a partial pull up position on an elevated surface, with one arm wide and the other narrow.
+- Position yourself into a partial pull-up position on an elevated surface, with one arm wide and the other narrow.

-- Keep your core engaged throughout the exercise, and slowly draw each arm towards either side of your body.
+- Keep your core engaged, and slowly draw each arm towards either side of your body.

-Clapping pull-ups” also known as “explosive pull-ups,” are a variation of pull-ups that focus on power and explosiveness.
+Clapping pull-ups, also called explosive pull-ups, are a variation of pull-ups that emphasize power and explosiveness.

 In this variation, the individual performs a pull-up and then quickly releases their hands from the bar, clapping them together before catching the bar again and lowering themselves down.

-It requires a significant amount of power and control to perform this variation, which can help to increase power, explosiveness, and muscle activation in the upper body.
+It requires a significant amount of power and control.
+It can help to increase power, explosiveness, and muscle activation in the upper body.

 16. Behind-the-Neck Pull-Ups

-Behind-the-neck or rear pullup are variations of your pullup routine that can be added to prevent boredom and add intensity to your workout routine.
+Behind-the-neck or rear pull-ups are variations of your pull-up routine that can be added to prevent boredom and add intensity to your workout routine.

-The behind the neck pull up requires a greater range of motion than a standard pull or chin up, which is why it is often more challenging.
+It requires a greater range of motion than a standard pull or chin-up, which is why it is often more challenging.

 - Start by grasping the bar with an overhand that is wider than the shoulder width..